jnliou/sqlalchemy-challenge/README.md

 ## SQLAlchemy-Challenge
 This repository contains code for performing climate analysis and exploration using SQLAlchemy and Flask.
 The purpose of this project is to analyze climate data in Hawaii stored in a SQLite database and provide query results through a web browser using Flask.

 # Part 1 - Climate Analysis and Exploration
+File named: climate_starter.ipynb

 1. Connect to the SQLite database using SQLAlchemy and reflect the tables into classes using SQLAlchemy's automap_base() function.

 2. Perform precipitation analysis: